-Coagulation testing market - we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
-The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and is now being released by Siemens in Europe.
-In July 2015, Siemens made a premarket 510(k) submission to the US Food and Drug Administration ("FDA") for regulatory clearance to sell the
+• Coagulation testing market - we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation testing market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
+The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and US Food and Drug Administration ("FDA") approval on October 4, 2016.
+The Xprecia StrideTM Coagulation Analyzer is now available in Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada.
+Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS is the manufacturer of test strips for this product and two further tests still in development for Siemens.